 The medications to which we refer are found on both sides of the pharmacy counter — prescribed and over-the-counter (OTC) drugs.
 When it comes to OTC medications, it is important to remember that they have been formulated not only of natural ingredients but also contain chemical ones.
 Common remedies like aspirin, ibuprofen (Motrin IB, Advil, etc.), naproxen sodium (Aleve, Anaprox, and others), and ketoprofen are considered non-steroidal anti-inflammatories (NSAIDs) and have the ability to irritate the stomach and intestinal lining, causing the inflammation which is so damaging.
 This list does not include Tylenol (Acetaminophen).
 Also, it is important to note that peptic ulcers are more commonly found in older adults because they use many of these medications for the treatment of osteoarthritis and the inflammatory symptoms associated with it.

 NSAIDs are not the only substances which increase the risks of developing peptic ulcers and, next time, we will talk about a few more of them.
 In the meantime, we urge you to get established with a dental professional who can identify and treat gum disease in your entire family.
-Dr. Scharf wants to be your Periodontist in Long Island, and in the role, he can identify and treat gum or periodontal disease in any stage of development in any member of your family.
-Call him at (631)661-6633 or visit him online at https://drscharf.com and let him tell you how he can treat gum disease with a laser instead of a scalpel.
+Dr. Scharf wants to be your Periodontist in Long Island, and in the role, he can identify and treat gum disease in any stage of development for any member of your family.
+Contact us to schedule an appointment for gum disease treatment with a laser instead of a scalpel.